mdenisov/feeder/README.md

 ## Web Server

 Feeder settings are always available on the device web page.
-In APP mode address is `192.168.0.4`, In STA mode you must find the device on the local network.
+In AP mode address is `192.168.0.4`, In STA mode you must find the device on the local network.
 In terminal you can find WiFi address:

 ```
 WiFi connected: My_cool_network 1